 Plumas County Library

-We do not provide fax services at any branches.
+We do not provide fax services at any branches or stations.
 However, two free online resources to send faxes are GotFreeFax or FaxZero.
 (Please note: You will likely need to click a confirmation email to send the fax from both sites and it's limited on how many pages and how many faxes you can send per day/session.)

 Plumas County Library Databases and Programs